 Command Hooks

-Since you can’t use nails to hang anything on walls in dorm rooms, Command Hooks are your best friend, Malin said.
-Their sticky adhesive doesn't damage walls when you apply or remove them, and you can purchase them in multiple different styles, like strips, clips and cord organizers.
+Since you usually can’t use nails to hang anything on dorm room walls, Command Hooks are a great choice, Malin says.
+Their sticky adhesive doesn’t damage walls when you apply or remove them, and you can purchase them in different styles, like strips and cord organizers.
 Beyond using Command Hooks to cover the walls in picture frames, posters, bulletin boards and string lights, Malin also used them in her closet and on the back of the door to hang coats and backpacks.
-The brand also recently launched a line of hooks to support heavier items weighing10 to 20 pounds.
+The brand also offers a line of hooks to support heavier items weighing 10 to 20 pounds.

 Mixtiles

 Mixtiles is a service that turns your favorite images into framed wall art with a built-in adhesive on the back — you can hang the frames on walls without nails or screws, making them ideal for dorm rooms.
-The frames are about 8 inches by 8 inches and less than 1 inch thick, and you can take them off walls and move them around multiple times without the adhesive losing its stickiness.
-So far, Malin has moved her Mixtiles between two dorm rooms and three apartments.
+The frames measure about 8 inches by 8 inches and are less than an inch thick.
+You can take them off walls and move them around multiple times without the adhesive losing its stickiness.
+Malin moved her Mixtiles between two dorm rooms and three apartments.
 You can upload pictures through the company’s website or its app and flow in pictures from Facebook or Instagram, as well as purchase Mixtiles individually.
 And if you don’t want to use pictures of friends, family and pets, you can also browse Mixtiles’ collection of art.

 U Brands Magnetic Chalkboard Calendar

-Herh said this chalkboard calendar is a decor piece and an organizational tool in one.
-It comes with two chalk pencils and a magnet so you can tack on important notes, lists or photos.
-The calendar is easy to hang with its included mounting system, according to Herh, and requires no additional tools.
+This chalkboard calendar is a decor piece and an organizational tool in one, according to Herh.
+It comes with two pieces of chalk and a magnet so you can tack on important notes, lists or photos.
+The calendar is easy to hang using its included mounting system and requires no additional tools, Herh says.

 Room Essentials Torch Floor Lamp

-There's no guarantee that your dorm will have enough natural or built-in lighting to satisfy your personal preferences, DePinho said, so she recommended you bring a floor lamp to brighten up the room.
-DePinho said floor lamps are more effective than desk lamps, and while this one from Target may be simple, she said it withstood four years of use and multiple moves.
-The lamp also did not take up a lot of space in her room — it is 71 inches tall and 9 inches wide.
+There’s no guarantee that your dorm will have enough natural or built-in lighting to satisfy your personal preferences, so a floor lamp can help brighten up the room, according to Gabriella DePinho (Manhattan College ‘21).
+While this one from Target may be a simpler option, she says it withstood four years of use and multiple moves.
+The lamp is 71 inches tall and 9 inches wide and DePinho said it did not take up a lot of space in her room.

 Storage and organization essentials

 Closets are tricky in dorm rooms: Some have no doors, and sometimes you’re only provided with an armoire that barely fits half your wardrobe.
 But the one thing you’re almost always guaranteed is a hanging rod, and you need to maximize every inch of space you’re given.
-Malin said she was originally suspicious about this “As Seen On TV” Wonder Hanger, but it did exactly what it promised: increase the storage volume of the closet by hanging up to five garments from one hanger.
-Each Wonder Hanger can hold up to 30 pounds of clothing and it works with any type of hanger, according to the brand.
-You can use the Wonder Hanger horizontally by both hooks or vertically by one hook.
+Malin says the Wonder Hanger helped to increase the storage volume of the closet by hanging up to five garments from one hanger.
+Each Wonder Hanger can hold up to 30 pounds of clothing and works with any type of hanger, according to the brand.
+You can use it horizontally with both hooks or vertically with one hook.

 Seville Classics Shoe Rack

-Since Malin put a mirror on the back of her door, she couldn't use an over-the-door organizer to store her shoes.
-Instead, she bought this shoe rack and kept it under her bed.
-It holds up to 12 pairs of shoes — if you need more space, you can stack multiple racks on top of one another.
-The rack has three mesh shelves that hold up to 30 pounds, the brand says, and you can assemble the shelves either flat or at an angle depending on how much space you want between them.
+Since Malin put a mirror on the back of her door, she couldn’t use an over-the-door organizer to store her shoes.
+Instead, she bought this shoe rack and kept it under her dorm bed.
+It holds up to 12 pairs of shoes, and if you need more space, you can stack multiple racks on top of one another, according to the brand.
+The rack has three mesh shelves that hold up to 30 pounds and you can assemble the shelves either flat or at an angle depending on how much space you want between them.

 Kitchen essentials

 Instead of walking to the water fountain to fill up your water bottle, you can keep a pitcher with a filter in your mini fridge.
-However, since the built-in door shelves in mini fridges are so small, larger and wider pitchers don’t always fit.
-According to Malin, the Hydros Slim Water Filter Pitcher is the perfect size.
-It has a 40-ounce capacity and is available in four colors: White, Grey, Red and Blue.
-It comes with the brand’s built-in Fast Flow Tech Multi Tech Filter, which reduces the presence of chlorine and sediment in water, Hydros said.
-If you don’t want to use a water filter pitcher, you can purchase a water bottle with a built-in filter like those by LARQ, Brita and S’well.
+This Brita water filter has a 48-ounce capacity and is slim enough to fit inside a mini fridge, according to Yi.
+If you don’t want to use a filter pitcher, Malin recommends a water bottle with a built-in filter like those by LARQ and S’well.

 Anyday The Medium Shallow Dish

-Malin spent the first two years of college exclusively cooking many of her meals using a communal microwave and this tool from Anyday.
-The brand’s dishes are designed to help you steam food — from ramen noodles to eggs and more — in the microwave.
-They’re made from frosted borosilicate glass and have a silicone-rimmed glass lid that keeps steam inside the cooking vessel.
-The dishes are dishwasher- and freezer-safe, according to the brand, and they come in Small, Medium and Large sizes, as well as shallow and deep depths.
-Malin recommended purchasing the Medium dishes since they should allow you to make enough food to have leftovers.
+Malin spent the first two years of college exclusively cooking meals in a communal microwave using this dish, which is designed to steam food in the microwave.
+The dish is made from frosted borosilicate glass and has a silicone-rimmed glass lid that keeps steam inside.
+The dishes are dishwasher- and freezer-safe, and they come in small, medium and large sizes, as well as shallow and deep depths.
+Malin recommends purchasing the medium dish since it allows you to make enough food to have leftovers.

 Hydro Flask All Around Tumbler

-It’s always helpful to have a travel mug at your disposal so you can take your favorite caffeinated beverage to an early class or late study session.
+It’s always helpful to have a travel mug at your disposal, so you can take your favorite caffeinated beverage to an early class or late study session.
 Herh uses this dishwasher-safe tumbler to keep drinks hot or cold for hours.
 The insulated stainless steel mug is available in four sizes: 12, 16, 20 and 28 ounces.
 It comes with the brand’s Closeable Press-In Lid, but if you prefer using your tumbler for smoothies or cold beverages, you can purchase the Press-In Straw Lid separately.
-Hydro Flask said the mug fits in most cup holders.
-You buy it in colors like Indigo, Snapper, White and more.
+The mug fits in most cup holders, and you can buy it in colors like indigo, white and more.
+It has a 4.7-star average rating from reviews on 2,167 reviews on Amazon.

 Tech essentials